 EGL Vaughan prides itself on its ability to forge relationships.
 We provide a high-quality service that encompasses everything from your initial enquiry right the way through to delivery.

-We guarantee that you will receive a quote within just 24 hours and are confident in our ability to work with the tightest of timescales.
+We guarantee that you will receive a rapid quote and are confident in our ability to work with the tightest of timescales.
 No matter your requirements, you can rely on us to deliver time and time again.